-Investment by the Board-The Board manages investment of assets on behalf of the members of the Florida Retirement System (the "FRS") Defined Benefit Plan.
+Investment by the State Board of Administration - The Board manages investment of assets on behalf of the members of the Florida Retirement System (the "FRS") Defined Benefit Plan.
 It also acts as sinking fund trustee for most State bond issues and oversees the management of FRS Investment Plan investment options, Florida Hurricane Catastrophe Fund moneys, a short-term investment pool for local governments, and smaller trust accounts on behalf of third-party beneficiaries.